Yasmin-FY/llm-safety-silencing/mitigations/README.md

 # Mitigation Strategies
-This document outlines ideas for mitigating safety bypass risks.
-Due to variances in architecture across different LLMs and because they are closed-source (meaning it's unclear exactly how each is constructed and what mechanisms are already available), these recommendations are hypothetical in nature.
+This document outlines ideas for mitigating current safety bypass risks in public LLMs.
+Due to variances in architecture across different platforms and because they are closed-source (meaning it's unclear exactly how each is constructed and what mechanisms are already available), these recommendations are hypothetical in nature.

 The observed vulnerabilities seem to stem from architectural coupling of safety validation with generative context, enabling "drift" under emotional or paradoxical conditions.
 Mitigation requires layered defenses across multiple timeframes.

 Note that not all LLMs are equally affected by the vulnerabilities or may already have sufficient mitigation implemented in some areas.
 This has to be evaluated internally.
-The following list of ideas is for completion.
+The following list of ideas has been compiled for completion.
+As we don't have insights into the exact implementations, training methodologies, and architecture, combined with the fact that the designs and functionality are constantly and rapidly evolving, we have intentionally left some of these mitigations vague in terms of the exact steps to implement them.
+Also note that, even if some of these have been implemented already, these techniques should be constantly reviewed to ensure that they don't become weak or lost over time as the systems continue to develop.

 ## Immediate Actions
 *High-impact, low-effort interventions to reduce acute risk*